Try these all-time faves to keep your kids happy, busy, and in shape.

 Where to play: On a field or around the neighborhood within a set number of blocks

-How to play: The “ghost” hides while the remaining players stay at home base and count: one o’clock, two o’clock, three o’clock, four o’clock…up until midnight.
+How to play: The “ghost” hides while the remaining players stay at home base and count: 1 o’clock, 2 o’clock, 3 o’clock, 4 o’clock…up until midnight.
 At midnight, ghost hunters spread out and start their search.
 The first to spot the ghost yells, “Ghost in the Graveyard!”
 The ghost bolts out of hiding to chase the other players.
 Players race to home base before the ghost tags them.
 The tagged ghost hunter is the ghost for the next round.

 Game is over: At curfew

-Good to know: The ghost can emerge from hiding to tag another player before he himself is seen.
+Good to know: The ghost can emerge from hiding to tag another player before they are seen.